Tennessee Conference: Districts

-The Tennessee Conference is further subdivided into 5 smaller regions, called "districts," which provide further administrative functions for the operation of local churches in cooperation with each other.
+The Tennessee-Western Kentucky Conference is further subdivided into 3 smaller regions, called "districts," which provide further administrative functions for the operation of local churches in cooperation with each other.
 This structure is vital to Methodism, and is referred to as connectionalism.
-The districts and leadership that comprise the Tennessee Conference are:
+The districts that comprise the Tennessee-Western Kentucky Conference are: the Eastern District, the Northwestern District, and the Southwestern District.